 Spreadsheet-based DSS can however create problems.
-In recent years, Business Intelligence vendors and commentators have pointed out that excessive use of spreadsheets can create spreadsheet hell (cf., Raden, 2005, Murphy, 2007.)
+For example, errors in calculation, duplicated data, poor ducumentation.
+In recent years, Business Intelligence vendors and IT commentators have pointed out that excessive use of spreadsheets can create spreadsheet hell (cf., Raden, 2005, Murphy, 2007.)
 In a 2004 survey, Durfee found many finance executives felt 'Spreadsheet Hell' described their reliance on spreadsheets either completely or fairly well.
 The same survey noted 100% of respondents in large and small companies used spreadsheets (cf., Durfee, 2004).
 In recent years, reliance on spreadsheet-based DSS has declined as companies implemented enterprise business intelligence systems for decision support.
 Spreadsheets can satisfy many needs in small, stable organizations, but as Durfee found, spreadsheets can become a major burden for managers in larger companies.
 As always, we need to select the right tool for a specific decision support task.

 Albright, S. C., VBA for modelers: Developing decision support systems with Microsoft Excel.
 Pacific Grove, CA: Duxbury Press, 2001.